tvieira/ansible-git-client/README.md

 Requirements
 ------------

-This role assumes you have vim installed (git preffered editor).
+This role assumes you have previously installed:

+* vim (my git preferred editor)
+* gnupg2 and you have created your private key

 It also assumes that the user's directory to which the `homedir` is set to has been previously configured.

 For example, my machines are configured to have my username set to *tmoreira*.
 Therefore, if I want to run this role to install git-client to my username then I will set the `homedir` variable to